 The science of sprouting and its impact on nutrition

-Before sprouting, the kernel is dormant, but once exposed to water and the right environmental conditions, it can start to “wake up.”
-6 Over time, metabolic processes re-ignite, and the seed begins to sprout.7 During seedling development, enzymatic activity in the kernel breaks down starch into smaller sugars (hence, its sweet taste), which may improve digestion.8 Enzymes also break some proteins down into amino acids while others synthesize synthesized.9 An increase in antioxidants, including beta-carotene, vitamin C, and tocopherols, occurs, heightening the nutritional benefit.10 However, the nutrition gained from germination depends on germination time and type of grain.
+Before sprouting, the kernel is dormant, but once exposed to water and the proper environmental conditions, it can start to “wake up.”
+6 Over time, metabolic processes re-ignite, and the seed begins to sprout.7 During seedling development, enzymatic activity in the kernel breaks down starch into smaller sugars (hence, its sweet taste), which may improve digestion.8 Enzymes also break some proteins into amino acids; germinated whole grains contain higher quantities of essential amino acids, which participate in protein production in the human body.9 An increase in antioxidants occurs, including beta-carotene, vitamin C, and tocopherols, heightening the nutritional benefit.10 However, the nutrition gained from germination varies depending on germination time and type of grain.

-Phytate, the storage form of phosphorous in many plants, inhibits the absorption of important minerals including zinc, iron, calcium, magnesium, manganese, and copper in the human body.11 Since we do not have sufficient enzymes to break down phytate in our own bodies, it poses a significant threat to micronutrient status, especially in communities that rely on grains for much of their nutrition.12 Adding to this issue is the fact that phytates are most heavily concentrated in the bran of the grain, the consumption of which we highly encourage due to its other nutritional benefits.13 Fortunately, soaking and sprouting activates phytases, enzymes that break down these problematic phytates, so this is an excellent way to decrease phytate levels and increase the availability of minerals to the human body.14
+Phytate, the storage form of phosphorous in many plants, inhibits the absorption of essential minerals, including zinc, iron, calcium, magnesium, manganese, and copper, in the human body.11 Since we do not have sufficient enzymes to break down phytate in our bodies, it poses a significant threat to micronutrient status, especially in communities that rely on grains for important nutrition.12 Phytates concentrate most heavily in the bran, which reveals a dilemma: we encourage people to eat bran to access other non-phytate-related nutritional benefits.13 Fortunately, soaking and sprouting activates phytases, enzymes that break down these problematic phytates, so this is an excellent way to decrease phytate levels and increase the availability of minerals to the human body.14

-Another notable change that occurs during germination is the synthesis of gamma-aminobutyric acid (GABA).
-GABA is an inhibitory neurotransmitter in the brain and has been found to have an antihypertensive and diuretic effect.15 The marked increase of GABA in germinated grains has been documented most extensively in brown rice.
-Sprouted brown rice has been associated with antihypertensive, antihyperlipidemic, and chemoprotective properties.16 GABA, in combination with other compounds such as fiber, gamma-oryzanol, and antioxidants, is proposed to be responsible for these health benefits, but more research is needed.17
+Another notable change during germination is gamma-aminobutyric acid (GABA) synthesis.
+GABA is an inhibitory neurotransmitter in the brain and has an antihypertensive and diuretic effect.15 The marked increase of GABA in germinated grains has been documented extensively in brown rice.
+Sprouted brown rice is associated with antihypertensive, antihyperlipidemic, and chemoprotective properties.16 GABA, in combination with other compounds such as fiber, gamma-oryzanol, and antioxidants, is proposed to be responsible for these health benefits, but more research is needed.17

-The chemical changes that occur during germination have optimistic promise for human health, but there is still a need for further scientific research to conclude that these benefits are fully reaped by the human body.18 Multiple authors have called into question whether or not the “health halo” attached to sprouted grains has been rightfully earned.
-Since research on sprouted grains has been conducted on different types of grains in varying conditions, it is very difficult to compare across studies, and research on digestion is limited because it has been conducted either in vitro or among rats.19 Given that phytate is widely recognized to impair mineral absorption in humans, it is probable that germination results in improved mineral absorption, but there is still a need for clinical trials in humans to confirm this.20 Recent research has also demonstrated that phytate may have chemoprotective and antioxidant properties, so it is possible that deciding not to sprout grains could have its own health benefit.21
+The chemical changes that occur during germination have optimistic promise for human health.
+However, there is still a need for further scientific research to conclude that the human body can fully reap these benefits.18 Multiple authors have called into question whether or not the “health halo” attached to sprouted grains is valid.
+Research on sprouted grains, conducted on different types of grains in varying conditions, creates a challenge in comparing outcomes across studies.
+Research on digestion is limited because it has been shown either in vitro or among rats.19 Given that phytate is widely recognized to impair mineral absorption in humans, it is probable that germination results in improved mineral absorption, but there is still a need for clinical trials to confirm this.20 Recent research has also demonstrated that phytate may have chemoprotective and antioxidant properties, so it is possible that deciding not to sprout grains could also have health benefits.21

-Clearly, the nutrition science behind grain sprouting is quite complicated, and there is still much more to learn.
-At the very least, sprouting does not cause harm when done in a controlled environment and some people seem to have an easier time digesting them.
-Minerals may become more available and antioxidants more abundant.
+The nutrition science behind grain sprouting is complicated, and there is still much more to learn.
+At the very least, sprouting does not cause harm when accomplished in a controlled environment, and, for some people, sprouted grains may be more digestible than unsprouted grains.

 Baking with sprouted whole wheat flour

 Due to the increased enzymatic activity brought about by sprouting, bakers need to make some adaptations when using sprouted flour.
-Chef Peter Reinhart explains the advantages of baking with whole wheat sprouted flour at the 2014 Whole Grains Breaking Barriers Conference presented by the Whole Grains Council and Oldways (click here for his full instructive video).
-He says that, unlike other whole wheat flour, sprouted whole wheat flour lends a lightness without the bitterness commonly associated with whole grains.
-Reinhart explains that sprouted wheat dough requires shorter fermentation time because sprouting has already kickstarted that process.
-He also bakes his sprouted grain bread with a high hydration, 90% or higher, though research shows that sprouted wheat flour absorbs less water than regular whole wheat flour, presumably because starch and proteins have been broken down during the germination process.22 Scientific research explains other important baking considerations.
+Baker Peter Reinhart explained the advantages of baking with whole wheat sprouted flour at the 2014 Whole Grains Breaking Barriers Conference presented by the Whole Grains Council and Oldways (click here for his full instructive video).
+He says that, unlike other whole wheat flours, sprouted whole wheat flour lends a lightness without the bitterness sometimes associated with whole grains.
+Reinhart explains that sprouted wheat dough requires a shorter fermentation time because sprouting has already kickstarted that process.
+He bakes his sprouted grain bread with high hydration of 90% or higher.
+However, research shows that sprouted wheat flour absorbs less water than regular whole wheat flour, presumably because the starch and proteins have broken down during the germination process.22 Scientific research explains other important baking considerations.
 The greater free amino acid content in sprouted flour allows for a darker crust through the Malliard reaction or browning.
-Gluten formation is also impaired, as these proteins have also been partially broken during the germination process, so enzymatic activity can result in a wet, sticky crumb.23
+Gluten formation is also impaired, as these proteins partially break down during germination, so the enzymatic activity can result in a wet, sticky crumb.23

 However, there are some unique and desirable baking properties conferred by sprouting.
-For example, alpha-amylase levels increase as a result of sprouting, and this enzyme breaks down starches into fermentable sugars, which means that the yeast in bread dough has more to work with, resulting in a gassier, taller dough.24 Sprouted grain breads tend to be softer and have superior shelf stability.25 In fact, some amylases are intentionally added in commercial baking to improve bread height and shelf stability.26
+For example, alpha-amylase levels increase as a result of sprouting, breaking down starches into fermentable sugars, which means that the yeast in bread dough has more to work with, resulting in a gassier, taller dough.24 Sprouted grain breads tend to be softer and have superior shelf stability.25 In fact, some amylases are intentionally added in commercial baking to improve bread height and shelf stability.26

-Sprouting your own grains: Grains should be sprouted for at least three days in order to maximize their nutrition.27 The Grains and Legumes Nutrition Council (based in Australia) provides succinct instructions:
+Sprouting grains at home: Grains should sprout for at least three days to maximize their nutrition.27 The Grains and Legumes Nutrition Council (based in Australia) provides succinct instructions:

-Once prepared, they can be used in the same way that you would ordinarily use grains – such as sprouted brown rice in a stir fry or sprouted quinoa in a salad.
+Once prepared, you can use them as you would ordinarily use grains – such as sprouted brown rice in a stir fry or sprouted quinoa in a salad.

-Note: it’s important to be aware of food safety when it comes to sprouted grains.
-As they are prepared under moist, humid conditions, sprouted grains also offer an ideal condition for harmful bacteria to grow, so they can pose a risk for food poisoning.
-As such, the USA’s Food and Drug Administration (FDA) suggests children, elderly people, pregnant women, and those with weakened immune systems should avoid eating sprouted grains.28 Fully cooking your sprouted grains can help kill potentially harmful bacteria.29
+Note: it’s essential to be aware of food safety regarding sprouted grains.
+They grow in moist, humid conditions, which is ideal for harmful bacteria to grow, posing a risk for food poisoning.
+The U.S.A.’s Food and Drug Administration (F.D.A.) suggests that children, older adults, pregnant women, and anyone with a weakened immune system should avoid eating sprouted grains.28 Fully cooking your sprouted grains can help kill potentially harmful bacteria.29